danielharrell/SumLect2015/Lost_Idea_LA.md

 can learn in a liberal education.
 But if so, then what again distinguishes a liberal education from any education?

-The same problem emerges if we try to distinguish a liberal education, with no appeal to content, on higher-sounding grounds.
+The same problem emerges from the attempt to distinguish a liberal education on higher-sounding grounds.
 In [one of his blogposts](http://blogs.sjc.edu/christopher-nelson/2014/03/11/five-reasons-to-attend-st-johns-college/?_ga=1.184745897.1475954775.1399757768), for example, Chris Nelson writes: "St. John’s College is the right fit for someone who is seeking a special sort of